Nathaniel-Stokes35/cyoag_git/README.txt

-Choose Your Own Adventure Game (CYOAG)
+Choose Your Own Adventure Novel Game (CYOAG)
 Welcome to the Choose Your Own Adventure Game (CYOAG)!
 This is a Python-based interactive game where you create and explore a personalized character and journey, influenced by your responses and choices.

 Features: